Looking for something? Search Away?

 Let’s take a look at a handful of New Jersey’s most popular tourist attractions – you might be surprised by just how much there is on offer in the Garden State.

-1. The Boardwalk
+The Boardwalk

-We’ll kick things off with the most obvious – you probably already know that Atlantic City is the East Coast equivalent of Las Vegas, with a string of huge casino hotels located along the cities iconic Boardwalk.
+We’ll kick things off with the most obvious – you probably already know that Atlantic City is the East Coast equivalent of Las Vegas, with a string of huge casino hotels located along the city’s iconic Boardwalk.
 This of course means that if you like to gamble, there is no better place to be in the Northeastern United States, but there is much more to the boardwalk too.

 The Boardwalk is technically a street name (and the most expensive square on the American Monopoly board, replacing London’s Mayfair) but the vast majority is dedicated to the four-mile-long promenade which was first constructed in 1870.
 Most of the best sightseeing opportunities are located somewhere along the Boardwalk, there is an amusement park named the Steel Pier, the famous “Entrance to the Stars” landmark and several other interesting and exciting historic and cultural attractions.

-1. Princeton Stadium
+Princeton Stadium

 The Powers Field at Princeton Stadium is primarily used for American Football and is the home of the Princeton Tigers NCAA team.
 This 27,773-seater stadium was built in 1998 to replace the aging Palmer Stadium and has been maintained to an excellent standard ever since despite not hosting a full NFL team.

 Watching a match at Princeton is a great way to experience American Football and is regularly filled to capacity.
 Those who are visiting Atlantic City to gamble may also enjoy being able to place legal sports bets both online and even at the stadium, with a NJ Sports Betting provider such as Unibet.
-American’s love to bet on sports, and it remains the only gambling related activity to be fully regulated in (almost) every state.
+Americans love to bet on sports, and it remains the only gambling-related activity to be fully regulated in (almost) every state.

-1. The Liberty State Park
+The Liberty State Park

 There’s a famous story regarding New York’s Statue of Liberty, which sits on what was once a disputed island in Upper New York Bay.
 When the United States was still in its infancy, a row waged between New York and New Jersey over who should own the land inside the bay, which was exacerbated when New York began dredging to create extra land around their Statue of Liberty.